lanzilot/healthcare-databricks-pipeline/README.md

 **Business value:** Helps hospital administration identify seasonal disease trends, allocate resources and manpower.

 ## How to Run
-1. Import notebooks into Databricks (Community Edition or full workspace)
+1. Import notebooks into Databricks
 2. Upload the sample CSVs to a Unity Catalog volume or DBFS
 3. Run notebooks in order: `1_bronze_ingestion` → `2_silver_cleaning` → `3_gold_aggregation`